 If you ask any beauty lover to name their favourite setting powders, you can bet your bottom dollar that the majority will mention Charlotte Tilbury’s Airbrush Flawless Finish Powder.
-While it’s a cult classic product, that doesn’t mean it will work for everybody, and nobody wants to potentially waste their money if worst was to happen.
-So with that said, I’d like to share my own experience with this powder now that it’s been a part of my collection for a solid year, and I really hope it helps you in the process of deciding whether or not to invest in it…
+While it’s a cult classic product, that doesn’t mean it will suit everybody’s needs and preferences.
+So with that said, I’d like to share my own experience with this powder now it’s been a part of my collection for a solid two years in the hope it helps you in the process of deciding whether or not to invest in it…

 TEXTURE, COLOUR & PERFORMANCE

 Unlike many setting powders, the Airbrush Flawless Finish Powder does have coverage to it, and while I can get away with wearing it, even the fairest shade is still a smidgen too dark for me.
 However, this coverage has been a godsend on days when I needed to cover up areas of hyperpigmentation, but it’s important to note that I don’t believe this powder will work for people with fair skin with a pink undertone due to its warmth.